neutron-org/neutron-docs/docs/neutron/modules/interchain-txs/overview.md

 And acknoledgement packet follows the way `OnAcknowledgementPacket` --> [SudoLimitErapper](../contract-manager/overview.md#sudolimitwrapper) --> `Wasmd Sudo handler`

-Using `sudolimitwrapper` has two purposes:
+Using `SudoLimitWrapper` has two purposes:

 In case of error/expensive tx